 If you want to cook up great bait for carp using your microwave oven, I have the perfect recipe.
 It may look like ham, but it’s not.
 It’s a strawberry and vanilla blancmange mix that works as the perfect bait on a carp hook.

 This is a very inexpensive bate to make and the ingredients can be found in the jelly section of any supermarket for under £1 and it comes in four delicious flavours.
+Also available on Amazon links below.

 Starting out, we need to pour ¾ cup Soya flour into a mixing bowl.